csstools/cssdb/README.md

 > “This idea might not be crazy.”

 A CSS specification formally endorsed by the [CSSWG].
-It should be considered highly unstable and subject to change.
+It should be considered highly unstable, subject to change, and subject to rejection as a standard.

 ---